ksykulev/chosen-ajax-addition/README.md

 __useAjax__ -> this function will be executed on key up to determine whether to use the ajax functionality or not.
 It must return true or false.
 __default__: true

 __generateUrl__ -> this function will get executed right before the ajax call is fired.
+It receives the query the user typed as a parameter.
 It will use the return value of this function as the url option for the ajax call.
 __default__: nothing, uses the url specified in the ajax parameters

 __loadingImg__ -> path to the image you wish to show when the ajax call is processing